Boilerplate Jinja

 templates/layouts

-: UI masterpagestemplates/includes
+: UI masterpages

-: UI components (used across multiple pages)templates/accounts
+: UI components (used across multiple pages)

-: login & registration pagetemplates/home
+: login & registration page

-: all other pages served via a generic routing byapps/home
+: all other pages served via a generic routing by apps/home

 app